-It's like, I now tell you the reverse, "whatever question you have, if it is nothing related to training the mind, stabilizing it to be mindful and use it to meditate," - then all these are the wrong questions.
+It's like, I now tell you the reverse, "whatever question you have, if it is nothing related to training the mind to be aware and stabilizing it to be mindful and use it to meditate," - then all these are the wrong questions.
 Don't ask, just do it, investigate or find out for yourself the truth.
 Which means your sole purpose and intent is to understand that your mind is heedless because of the 5 mental hindrances.
-Then you should inquire - how can I train this heedless mind to be heedful?
-Via cultivating the 5 spiritual faculties of mind right?
+Then you should inquire - how can I train this heedless, thinking/mundane mind to make it heedful.
+Via cultivating the 5 spiritual faculties of mind, right?
 Then are my 5 spiritual faculties developed?
-If not, I will develop it, then I will have Saddhā, Viriya leading to Sati or mindfulness, and this is how you will train your mind to be mindful.
+If not, I will develop it, then I will have Saddhā, Vīriya leading to Sati or mindfulness, and this is how you should train your mind to be mindful.
 Then after it is mindful, you only need to stabilise it for it to become Samādhi.
-Then when I have Sati & Samādhi, I will have clarity of mind because - No thought, and then I will be able to 'see things as they are' and Wisdom will arise.
+Then when I have Sati & Samādhi, I will have clarity of mind because - No thought, and I will be able to 'see things as they are' and Wisdom will arise.